kavinshahh29/django_project/README.md

 ## Features

-### Messaging System
-- Users can send and receive messages securely.
-- Messages are accessible only to the sender and recipient.

 ### Project Posting
 - Developers can create and post projects they are working on.
 - Projects include details like title, description, and tags.